 I know that you say that homosexuality is not meant to be understood as we do today, but then why would that be the main way it is translated for centuries?
 Since so many people have been studying the Bible for so many centuries, why would it not be changed?
 This makes me go back to the Bible’s imperfection.
 Why do you think such a loving God would advocate murder at all?

 The God of the Bible is not a cross between Grandpa and Santa Claus, who loves everyone unconditionally.
 God's love for unsaved sinners is always conditioned on obedience - doing what God tells you to do.
-That means getting saved by trusting through grace alone by faith alone in Christ alone.
+That means getting saved by trusting by grace alone through faith alone in Christ alone.

 The God of the Bible is a holy God, our Creator Who loves us and has expectations for His creation.
-In His great mercy, God became a man in the Person of Jesus Christ.
-He lived a perfect sinless life, kept all of God's law perfectly. answers to gay questions
+In His great mercy, God became a man in the person of Jesus Christ.
+He lived a perfect sinless life and kept all of God's law perfectly.
+Answers to gay questions help us understand.

 On the Cross, Jesus was our substitutionary blood sacrifice, shedding His sinless blood to pay the penalty for our sins.
 God signaled us that the penalty Jesus paid was acceptable by raising Jesus from the dead, Romans 8:11.

-Now through the death of Jesus, the whole world has been reconciled to God, 2 Corinthians 5:18-19.
+Now through the death of Jesus, the whole world has been reconciled to God, 2 Corinthians 5:18-19 and can get saved if they will believe in Jesus as their Savior.
 Yet that doesn't mean that the whole world is saved.
 Although the world was reconciled to God by Jesus' death, individuals are saved by His life.